bigbio/pgatk/docs/use-cases.md

 ---

-## 2. Population-Specific Variant Database
+## USE CASE 3: Population-Specific Variant Database

 Population-level genetic variants cause amino acid changes that are invisible to standard reference database searches.
 Studies have shown that incorporating